Twitter is a shit show. So let’s try the Fediverse… Again!

 - Theoretically get to the top of everyone’s social network just like Jack Dorsey was doing.
 We don’t understand why it’s in a “Coming Soon” status when this was happening naturally.

 - See half of the ads – This is kind of like Black Friday shopping.
-Where a store increases the price of an object % by 200 but then says on Friday it’s half off leaving you pay for a product at list price anyways.
+Where a store increases the price of an object % by 200 but then says on Friday it’s half off leaving you to pay for a product at the list price anyways.
 If you double the amount of advertisement you have on Twitter like Elon has been doing is it really a deal?

 - Post longer videos – This one is confusing because there’s already a service within Twitter where you can stream.